Using PIX4Dcatch to capture data to generate a Gaussian Splatting model

 -

-Avoid sudden movements or strange motions that can distort depth calculations.
+Avoid sudden or unexpected movements that can distort the depth calculations.

 -